What Is the Demand Letter Timeline to Get a Settlement?

 Mistake or Missing Information

-The adjuster might delay settlement by claiming you made a mistake on documentation or they are missing information.
+The adjuster might delay settlement by claiming you made a mistake on documentation or because they are missing information.
 Perhaps you sent the release of all claims back and didn't sign it.
 Promptly filling out the requested information puts the onus back on the insurance company to respond timely.

 Need More Evidence